Fluorine compounds: Low oxidation state metal fluorides

 Sodium fluoride: yellow is fluorine, purple is sodium.
 They are isoelectronic, but fluorine is bigger because its nuclear charge is lower.

 The alkali metals form monofluorides.
 All are soluble and have the sodium chloride (rock salt) structure, Because the fluoride anion is basic, many alkali metal fluorides form bifluorides with the formula MHF_{2}.
 Among other monofluorides, only silver(I) and thallium(I) fluorides are well-characterized.
 Both are very soluble, unlike the other halides of those metals.

 Unlike the monofluorides, the difluorides may be either soluble or insoluble.
 Several transition metal difluorides, such as those of copper(II) and nickel(II), are soluble.
 The alkaline earth metals form difluorides that are insoluble.
 In contrast, the alkaline earth chlorides are readily soluble.

 Many of the difluorides adopt the fluorite structure, named after calcium fluoride (and also adopted by several metal dioxides such as CeO_{2}, UO_{2}, ThO_{2}, etc.), which surrounds each metal cation with 8 fluorides.
 Some difluorides adopt the rutile structure, named after a form of titanium dioxide and adopted by several other metal dioxides also.
 The structure is tetragonal and puts metal atoms in octahedral coordination.

 Beryllium difluoride is different from the other difluorides.
-In general, beryllium has a tendency to bond covalently, much more so than the other alkaline earths and its fluoride is partially covalent (although still more ionic than its other halides).
-BeF_{2} has many similarities to SiO_{2} (quartz) a mostly covalently bonded network solid.
+In general, beryllium has a tendency to bond covalently, much more so than the other alkaline earths.
+Its fluoride is partially covalent, although still more ionic than its other halides.
+BeF_{2} has many similarities to SiO_{2} (quartz), a mostly covalently bonded network solid.
 BeF_{2} has tetrahedrally coordinated metal and forms glasses (is difficult to crystallize).
 When crystalline, beryllium fluoride has the same room temperature crystal structure as quartz and shares many higher temperatures structures also.

-Beryllium difluoride is very soluble in water, unlike the other alkaline earths.
-(Although they are strongly ionic, they do not dissolve because of the especially strong lattice energy of the fluorite structure.)
+Beryllium difluoride is very soluble in water, unlike the other alkaline earths, as although they are strongly ionic, they do not dissolve because of the especially strong lattice energy of the fluorite structure.)
 However, BeF_{2} has much lower electrical conductivity when in solution or when molten than would be expected if it were ionic.